TR-Jackson/CGP-grey-inspired-planner-backend/README.md

 1.  ~~Set up basic displaying of plans and styling~~
 2.  ~~Add item functionality~~
 3.  ~~Delete item functionality~~
-4. Edit item functionality
+4.  ~~Edit item functionality~~
+5. Nested steps for displaying, editing and adding
-5. Ability to tag items (e.g. essential, urgent)
+6. Ability to tag items (e.g. essential, urgent)
-6. Filtering of the list
+7. Filtering of the list/search bar
-7. Notepad for rough ideas
+8. Notepad for rough ideas
-8. Review system for notepad ideas
+9. Review system for notepad ideas
-9. Calendar to display plans
+10. Calendar to display plans
-10. Ability to add plans to calendar
+11. Ability to add plans to calendar
-11. Filtering for calendar
+12. Filtering for calendar
-12. TBC...
+13. TBC...

 ## LICENCE